 Future Research Leaders 2021/22 Showcase

 … and the day arrived!
-Since I arrived at DMU, I’ve been attending the Future Research Leaders presentations (typically scheduled in September) and have always been interested in this programme.
+Since I started at DMU in 2020, I’ve been attending the Future Research Leaders presentations (typically scheduled in September) and have always been interested in this programme.

 For this session, we were tasked to present for 10 minutes covering the following topics: